Monica Bearden, RD

 American Society of Plastic Surgeons

 Dermabrasion.
-American Academy of Dermatology website.
+American Society for Dermatologic Surgery website.
 Available at:

 Harmon CB.
 Dermabrasion.